vendia/blog/pages/legal-dpa.md

       7.1 Vendia, through the services under Agreement, provides CUSTOMER with self-service controls to respond to any requests, complaints or other communications from Data Subjects and regulatory or judicial bodies relating to the Processing of Personal Data under the Agreement(s), including requests from Data Subjects seeking to exercise their rights under Applicable Privacy Laws.
 To the extent CUSTOMER is unable to independently address a Data Subject Request, Vendia will provide reasonable assistance in exchange for reasonable costs arising from this assistance.
 In the event that any such request, complaint or communication is made directly to Vendia, Vendia shall promptly pass this onto CUSTOMER; CUSTOMER shall be solely responsible for responding to any such request.

-      16. If Vendia receives a subpoena, court order, warrant or other legal demand from a third party (including law enforcement or other public or judicial authorities) seeking the disclosure of Personal Data, Vendia shall not disclose any information but shall immediately notify CUSTOMER in writing of such request, and reasonably cooperate with CUSTOMER if it wishes to limit, challenge or protect against such disclosure, to the extent permitted by applicable laws.
+      7.2 If Vendia receives a subpoena, court order, warrant or other legal demand from a third party (including law enforcement or other public or judicial authorities) seeking the disclosure of Personal Data, Vendia shall not disclose any information but shall immediately notify CUSTOMER in writing of such request, and reasonably cooperate with CUSTOMER if it wishes to limit, challenge or protect against such disclosure, to the extent permitted by applicable laws.

-      17. To the extent Vendia is required under Applicable Privacy Laws, Vendia will assist CUSTOMER to conduct a data protection impact assessment and, where legally required, consult with applicable data protection authorities in respect of any proposed Processing activity that present a high risk to Data Subjects.
+      7.3 To the extent Vendia is required under Applicable Privacy Laws, Vendia will assist CUSTOMER to conduct a data protection impact assessment and, where legally required, consult with applicable data protection authorities in respect of any proposed Processing activity that present a high risk to Data Subjects.

-      18. Nothing in this Section shall be construed to limit or contravene Section 5.1.
+      7.4 Nothing in this Section shall be construed to limit or contravene Section 5.1.

-      19. **Data Access & Security Measures**
+      **8. Data Access & Security Measures**

-          20. Vendia shall ensure that any Authorized Person is subject to a strict duty of confidentiality (whether a contractual or statutory duty) and that they Process the Personal Data only for the purpose of delivering the Services under the Agreement(s) to CUSTOMER.
+      8.1 Vendia shall ensure that any Authorized Person is subject to a strict duty of confidentiality (whether a contractual or statutory duty) and that they Process the Personal Data only for the purpose of delivering the Services under the Agreement(s) to CUSTOMER.

-          21. Vendia will implement and maintain all appropriate technical and organizational security measures to protect from Security Incidents and to preserve the security, integrity and confidentiality of Personal Data ("**Security Measures**").
+      8.2 Vendia will implement and maintain all appropriate technical and organizational security measures to protect from Security Incidents and to preserve the security, integrity and confidentiality of Personal Data ("**Security Measures**").
 Such measures shall have regard to the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons.
 At a minimum, Vendia agrees to the Security Measures identified at **Annex B**.

-      20. **Personal Data Breaches**
+      **9. Personal Data Breaches**

-          22. In the event of a Personal Data Breach, without undue delay, Vendia shall inform CUSTOMER and provide written details of the Security Incident, including the type of data affected and the identity of affected person(s) as soon as such information becomes known or available to Vendia.
+      9.1 In the event of a Personal Data Breach, without undue delay, Vendia shall inform CUSTOMER and provide written details of the Security Incident, including the type of data affected and the identity of affected person(s) as soon as such information becomes known or available to Vendia.

-          23. Furthermore, in the event of a Security Incident, Vendia shall:
+      9.2 Furthermore, in the event of a Security Incident, Vendia shall:

-                  4. Provide timely information and cooperation as CUSTOMER may require to\*\* \*\*fulfil CUSTOMER's data breach reporting obligations under Applicable Privacy Laws; and
+      (a) Provide timely information and cooperation as CUSTOMER may require to fulfil CUSTOMER's data breach reporting obligations under Applicable Privacy Laws; and
-                  5. Take such measures and actions as are appropriate to remedy or mitigate the effects of the Security Incident and shall keep CUSTOMER up-to-date about all developments in connection with the Security Incident.
+       (b) Take such measures and actions as are appropriate to remedy or mitigate the effects of the Security Incident and shall keep CUSTOMER up-to-date about all developments in connection with the Security Incident.

-          24. The content and provision of any notification, public/regulatory communication or press release concerning the Security Incident with respect to CUSTOMER’s data shall be solely at CUSTOMER’s discretion, except as otherwise required by applicable laws.
+      9.3 The content and provision of any notification, public/regulatory communication or press release concerning the Security Incident with respect to CUSTOMER’s data shall be solely at CUSTOMER’s discretion, except as otherwise required by applicable laws.

-      21. **Data Transfers**
+      **10. Data Transfers**

       CUSTOMER acknowledges and agrees that CUSTOMER will Instruct Vendia on the Processing of all Personal Data with respect to such data’s geographical location (residency) and jurisdiction for transfer and Processing mechanisms as outlined in Section 3.
 Notwithstanding the foregoing, CUSTOMER acknowledges and agrees that Vendia may access and Process Personal Data on a global basis only as necessary to provide Vendia Services in accordance with the Agreement(s).
 In particular, Vendia may temporarily transfer and Process Controller Data and/or Personal Data in the United States or other jurisdictions where Vendia’s Affiliates and Sub-Processors have operations when such measures are required for the continuance of Vendia Offerings; such measures (without limitation) may be required in the event of: (i) emergency efforts to restore Vendia Services in the event of a Service disruption; (ii) the implementation of remedies of Section 9 - Personal Data Breach; (iii) vital operational or technical support; (iv) written Instruction by CUSTOMER.